nativescript-vue/vue-cli-template/README.md

 This template orchestrates the native application build process via webpack with the clever use of the `prepare.js` and `launch.js` scripts located at the root of the project directory.
 These are invoked directly from `webpack.config.js` before the bundling step and via `webpack-synchronizable-shell-plugin`, respectively.

-First of all, `prepare.js` creates or updates the (dispososable) instance of the NativeScript application inside `dist`.
+First of all, `prepare.js` creates or updates the (disposable) instance of the NativeScript application inside `dist`.
 It does so by creating a recursive copy of the `template` folder, where the default boilerplate for the NativeScript application is kept under version control for persistence.
 This means the `template` directory can be opened with NativeScript Sidekick to adjust the various application settings and Android permissions (though building from there is not possible).